 Purpose of this Document

 This means that if you are planning to offer an interest group at Annual Session, there is a deadline for submitting your proposal, namely the end of the preceding Representative Committee meeting (RepCom).
-This year the deadline falls on March 4, 2018.
+For 2019 this falls on March 3, 2019.
 The process is described below.

 Related documents and pages: